yjx1217/RecombineX/README.md

 ## Requirements
 ### Hardware, operating system and network requirements
 RecombineX is designed for a desktop or computing server running an x86-64-bit Linux operating system.
 Multithreaded processors are preferred to speed up the process since many modules support multithreaded processing.
+A stable internet connection is required for its installation.

 ### Software requirements
 * bash (https://www.gnu.org/software/bash/)